-What to drink instead: "If a flat belly is what you’re after but you’re still looking for that caffeine fix, opt for something un-carbonated but just as delicious and with major antioxidant benefit like Argentinian yerba mate."
+What to drink instead: It is possible to get your caffeine fix and a flat belly at the same time.
+"Opt for something un-carbonated but just as delicious and with major antioxidant benefits, like Argentinian yerba mate," Glassman says.

-What to eat instead: "When you're looking for something sweet, go for the real thing and enjoy it as a conscious indulgence."
+What to eat instead: Don't cut corners.
+If you're craving something sweet, go for the real deal, but enjoy it as an occasional indulgence in moderation.

-"While I absolutely recommend these veggies as part of a healthy diet (broccoli is a fave!), on the days you’re trying to really cut the bloat, these are some veggies to steer clear of.
-Because of their complex sugars and high fiber content, it’s harder for your body to digest them, often causing unwanted gas.
-Brussels sprouts, kale, cabbage, cauliflower, and veggies of the like are the most common offenders."
+"While I absolutely recommend these veggies as part of a healthy diet, on the days you’re trying to really cut the bloat, these are some veggies to steer clear of," Glassman says.
+Due to their complex sugars and high fiber content, it’s harder for your body to digest them, which can cause unwanted gas.
+Brussels sprouts, kale, cabbage, and cauliflower are the most common offenders.

-What to eat instead: "When trying to cut the bloat, opt for noncruciferous and highly hydrating veggies like cucumber, green beans, and zucchini."
+What to eat instead: "When trying to cut the bloat, opt for noncruciferous and highly hydrating veggies like cucumber, green beans, and zucchini," Glassman says.

-"Starches, especially the processed ones, like cereals, pastas, breads, and crackers, hold on to water, which means your body will too."
+According to Glassman, starches (particularly the processed ones) like cereal, pasta, bread, and crackers, hold on to water, which means your body will, too.

 What to eat instead.
-"You can go without the toast and pasta, or choose whole grain and less processed options like brown rice instead of white, root vegetables, and oats as your source of carbohydrates."
+"You can go without the toast and pasta, or choose whole grain and less processed options like brown rice instead of white, root vegetables, and oats as your source of carbohydrates," Glassman advises.